reahl/reahl/reahl-doc/doc/tutorial/bootstrap/differences.rst

          - :class:`~reahl.web.ui.LabelOverInput`

     - Instead of a SimpleFileInput, there are two simple kinds of file input:
-         - :class:`~reahl.web.bootstrap.ui.FileInputButton` (just a button which behaves like a file input)
+         - :class:`~reahl.web.bootstrap.files.FileInputButton` (just a button which behaves like a file input)
-         - :class:`~reahl.web.bootstrap.ui.FileInput` (a stylized version of a standard browser file input)
+         - :class:`~reahl.web.bootstrap.files.FileInput` (a stylized version of a standard browser file input)

     - CheckboxInput has been split into two versions:
-         - :class:`~reahl.web.bootstrap.ui.PrimitiveCheckboxInput` (just a checkbox)
+         - :class:`~reahl.web.bootstrap.forms.PrimitiveCheckboxInput` (just a checkbox)
-         - :class:`~reahl.web.bootstrap.ui.CheckboxInput` (a checkbox wrapped in a label)
+         - :class:`~reahl.web.bootstrap.forms.CheckboxInput` (a checkbox wrapped in a label)

 List of equivalent Widgets